-We impose concepts on the manifold.
+In order to think about what is given, we impose concepts on the manifold.

 To this point, we have been setting up the deduction of the pure concepts of the understanding, describing the role of the concepts, without proving either their subjective or objective validity.

 Now, we have reached the deduction.